• Skip to main content

 Final Words

-If you’ve ever had pot roast that looked good but tasted like water, I get it.
+If you have ever had pot roast that looked great but tasted flat, this is the fix.

-Dry brine the beef.
+Dry-brine the beef.
 Don’t skip the sear.
-Let the gravy speak for itself.
+Let the gravy do its job.

 More Real-Life Dinners